fbraem/mqweb/README.md

 6. Create mqweb.properties in the directory that contains the mqweb executable and change the following properties:

-    mq.web.static=<full path to folder where the mqweb static files are stored>
+    mq.web.static=&lt;full path to folder where the mqweb static files are stored&gt;
-    mq.web.templates=<full path to folder where the mqweb templates are stored>
+    mq.web.templates=&lt;full path to folder where the mqweb templates are stored&gt;
-    mq.web.port=<port number>
+    mq.web.port=&lt;port number&gt;

     When mq.web.port is omitted, 8081 will be used.